‘Sports Illustrated’ Bombshell Emily DiDonato Flaunts Green Skin For She-Hulk Transformation In New Video

 They then move on to the biggest transformation, painting Emily’s skin green.
 For this, they used water-based face paint from MAC Cosmetics called Chromacake in the shade “Landscape Green.”
 Erin applied the product to Emily’s skin with a wet makeup sponge.

-While her face was being painted Emily said that she had some reservations about going green.
+While her face was being painted, Emily said that she had some reservations about going green.

 “Originally when we were supposed to shoot this tutorial, I had a red carpet gala happening right after it and I made Erin make sure she did this on herself so that I could make sure that it would come off in just the shower and it does,” she said.